– Community Impact –

 Update Shellfish Management Tools: Many of Maine’s shellfish management techniques have not been changed in over 55 years (Dow & Wallace 1961, Hanks 1963).
 The exceptions are the establishment of a minimum clam size limit of two-inches that was added in 1984.
-Results from the four years of field experiments in Freeport indicate that it is necessary to update the traditional shellfish management tools to reflect the changed environment would benefit clam survival.
+Results from DEI’s extensive repeated field experiments indicate that updating traditional shellfish management tools to reflect the changed environment would benefit clam survival.
 This includes:

-- Install an upper size limit of 3.5 or 4 inches.
-This is because larger clams produce exponentially more spawn than smaller clams.
-This is a biology-based management tool needed to protect clams spawning stock, similar to what is done for lobsters.
+- Install an upper size limit to protect breeding clams.
+Larger clams produce exponentially more spawn than smaller clams.
+This is a biology-based management tool that can protect clam spawning stock, similar to how lobsters are managed.

-- Expand from a Passive Enforcement-Only Management Approach to a More Directed Active Management Approach.
-The role of paid staff of the municipal shellfish program – typically a Marine Resource Officer/ Warden– needs to expand from a police focus to a project management focus with an understanding of clam biology and marine ecology and the ability to perform stock assessments and undertake large-scale conservation projects on the mudflats.
+- Expand from a Passive Enforcement Focused Management Approach to a More Directed Active Management Approach.
+The role of paid staff of the municipal shellfish program – typically a Marine Resource Officer/ Warden – should expand to a project management focus, integrating clam biology and marine ecology and implementing clam conservation projects on the mudflats.

 - Through the town’s Shellfish Program, utilizing the Marine Resource Officer or other paid staff and clammer conservation time.

 - Utilize the existing intertidal leasing provision which allows up to 25% of a town’s intertidal area to be leased by individuals so that they can institute clam protection methods on their own.

-Clam Protection Projects Should Use Science-Based Methods for Protecting Clams from Predators:
+Clam Protection Projects Should Apply Established Science to Protect Clams from Predators:

-- Limiting the effects of predation on small clams clam using a variety of protection techniques is the best strategy that municipal shellfish programs could use to increase commercial clam abundance.
+- Limiting the effects of predation on small clams clam using a variety of protection techniques appears to be the best strategy that municipal shellfish programs can use to increase commercial clam abundance.

 - At this time there is no reason to spend time and money on sediment buffering to raise the pH of the flats.